-Learn more: Orlando Ecotourism
+Discover: Orlando Ecotourism

 Blue Spring State Park

 It’s almost impossible to do and see everything that Blue Spring State Park has to offer in just one afternoon, but do not fret.
-With over 51 campsites within walking distance to the spring, each equipped with water and electricity for just $24 per night, there’s no real reason to ever leave!
+With over 51 campsites within walking distance to the spring, each equipped with water and electricity for just $24 per night, there’s no real reason to ever leave.

 De Leon Springs State Park

 Take a hike on the Wild Persimmon Hiking Trail, a 4-mile loop where can you encounter deer, turkeys and wild hogs.
 For an easier route, go on the half-mile paved trail and pass through a flood plain forest where many native plant species live, including the park’s 600-year-old cypress tree.

-Learn about thousands of years of natural history on the 50-minute Fountain of Youth boat tour for only $14.
+Or, learn about thousands of years of natural history on the 50-minute Fountain of Youth Eco/Heritage boat tour for only $14.

-After you’ve built up an appetite making a splash, visit the Old Spanish Sugar Mill restaurant located on-site where you can cook your own delicious pancakes at the table.
+After you’ve built up an appetite making a splash, visit the on-site Old Spanish Sugar Mill restaurant, where you can cook your own delicious pancakes at the table.
 (History buffs will also appreciate the fact that the restaurant is inside a 120-year-old reconstruction of a mill originally built in the 1830s.)
 Located an hour north of downtown Orlando with a $6-per-vehicle entree fee, De Leon Springs State Park will be a highlight of your eco-tourist adventure.